-Indulge in this protein fudge recipe knowing you’re both fueling your body and curbing a craving!
+Indulge in this protein powder fudge recipe knowing you’re both fueling your body and curbing a craving!
 This chocolate protein fudge is silky smooth in texture, dairy-free, and hits you with 5 grams of protein per square.

 Finding healthy desserts can be a challenge when you have fitness goals.
 This is why this chocolate freezer fudge combines the best of both worlds: a high-protein snack with smooth chocolate flavor.